 Notes

-- Czech sekaná meatloaf pairs best with mashed or simply boiled potatoes.
-Pickles are also often added to the sekaná.
-As the final step, garnish the dish with fresh herb leaves, for instance, a sprig of parsley.
+- Czech Sekaná meatloaf pairs best with mashed or boiled potatoes, and pickles are often served alongside it.
+For a finishing touch, garnish the dish with fresh herbs, such as a sprig of parsley.

-- You can add dried thyme or red paprika to the meatloaf mix if you want.
+- You can also add dried thyme or paprika to the meatloaf mixture for extra flavor.

-- Czechs love to eat cold sekaná with bread.
-A slice of sekaná is laid on a slice of bread and mustard is spread on top of the sekaná.
+- Czechs love to eat cold Sekaná with bread.
+A slice of Sekaná is placed on a slice of bread, and mustard is spread on top.

 Lena